222093271/SIT737-2025-PRAC10P/README.md

 **Justification**:

-In summary, Dockerising the Node.js application created a portable, reliable unit of execution.
-It enabled testing in local environments and seamless handoff to cloud orchestration platforms like Kubernetes.
-Pushing the image to Docker Hub ensured universal accessibility and integration into GCP workflows.
+In short, Dockerising the Node.js application produced a portable and trustworthy unit of execution.
+Testing was now possible on local environments and handed off effortlessly to cloud orchestration systems such as Kubernetes.
+Publishing the image on Docker Hub guaranteed global availability and integration into GCP workflows.

 *Figure: Docker image pushed to Docker Hub for deployment on Kubernetes.*